KobeChui/showFDtables/Readme.md

     I researched about efficient ways to convert integers into strings and snprintf() turns out to be the most useful for concatenating file directories with PIDs.
     _GNU_SOURCE was defined in process_info.c for readlink(), all credits to post @185 on Piazza.

+    ```c
+    //Defined a data type to store FD information, including fd number, file name, inode and connected in the form of linked list.
+    typedef struct FD_Entry_Struct{
+        int fd;
+        char file_name[PATH_MAX];
+        ino_t inode;
+        struct FD_Entry_Struct* next;
+    } FD_Entry;

+    //Defined a data type to store process information, including PID, its FDs, number of FDs and connected in the form of linked list.
+    typedef struct Process_Info_Struct{
+        pid_t pid;
+        FD_Entry* fd_list;
+        int fd_size;                     //size of fd_list
+        struct Process_Info_Struct* next;
+    } Process_Info;

+    //Uses malloc to dynamically allocate memory for the Process_Info struct I created, assigned with a unique PID.
+    Process_Info* create_new_process(pid_t pid);

+    //Uses malloc to dynamically allocate memory for the FD_Entry struct I created, assigned with a FD number, file name, and a inode.
+    FD_Entry* create_new_fd(int fd, char* file_name, ino_t inode);

+    //Add fd_entry to the end of linked list fd_list in process.
+    int add_fd_to_process(FD_Entry* fd_entry, Process_Info* process);

+    //Free all memory that malloc allocated in root.
+    void free_process_info(Process_Info* root);

+    //Uses <dirent.h> were used to open, close and read directories
+    //Uses lstat() from <sys/stat.h> to initialize a struct such that inode information could be retrieved regardless it was a soft or hard link.
+    //Uses readlink() from <unistd.h> was used to read the content of the path specified by a certain PID regardless it was a soft or hard link.
+    //Collects all FD information corresponding to the specific PID pid and join them into a Process_Info struct and return it.
+    Process_Info* collect_fd(pid_t pid);

+    //Uses <dirent.h> were used to open, close and read directories
+    //Look through each available PID, call collect_fd to gather each PID's FD information, then join them all into a linked list, and returned.
+    Process_Info* collect_process();
+    ```

     table_display.h contains all function prototypes in table_display.c.
 The main purpose of this file is only to print FD tables according to any specified PID.
     Using the padding property in printf() (e.g. printf("%-10 text") prints left aligned text with at least 10 characters of space), I was able to format the tables when printing onto the shell.
     For clarity, I added row numbers if no PID was specified in the command line so that PIDs, FDs, inodes, etc. can be referenced from different tables.
     Note that --threshold=n gives PIDs with number of FDs that are strictly greater than n, so anything equals n will not be printed.

+    ```c
+    //Prints the per-process table as described in the assignment outline
+    //Using information from process and prints table according to the pid specified, in this case it is renamed to has_row_num.
+    void print_per_process(Process_Info* process, int has_row_num);

+    //Prints the systemWide table as described in the assignment outline
+    //Using information from process and prints table according to the pid specified, in this case it is renamed to has_row_num.
+    void print_system_wide(Process_Info* process, int has_row_num);

+    //Prints the Vnodes table as described in the assignment outline
+    //Using information from process and prints table according to the pid specified, in this case it is renamed to has_row_num.
+    void print_vnode(Process_Info* process, int has_row_num);

+    //Prints the composite table as described in the assignment outline
+    //Using information from process and prints table according to the pid specified, in this case it is renamed to has_row_num.
+    void print_composite(Process_Info* process, int has_row_num);

+    //Prints the summary table as described in the assignment outline
+    //Using information from process and prints table according to the pid specified, in this case it is renamed to has_row_num.
+    void print_summary(Process_Info* process);

+    //Prints the threshold table as described in the assignment outline
+    //Using information from process and prints table according to the pid specified, in this case it is renamed to has_row_num.
+    void print_threshold(Process_Info* process, int threshold);
+    ```

 5. Flow chart
     ![Flow Chart](Flowchart.jpg)